Aidar5/nattoeng/docs/source/exercises/06_exercises.rst

 * numbers separated by a dot
 * each number in range 0 to 255

-If address is not set correctly, display the message: "Wrong IP address".
-The message must be displayed only once.
+If address is not set correctly, display message: "Wrong IP address".
+Message must be displayed only once.

 Restriction: All tasks must be performed using only covered topics.